SydneyTrang/derrick/_posts/2019-09-21-sketches-and-designs.md

 title:  Sketches and Designs
 image:  '/assets/img/2.jpg'
 ---
 Every piece has a story!
-See the history and progress of my doodles here.
+See the history of my doodles and designs here.

 ---